How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Patient loads vary by practice setting.
 In North Carolina:

-- Private practice CNMs in collaborative settings average 10-15 births monthly with varying numbers of office visits.
+• Private practice CNMs in collaborative settings typically average 10-15 births per month, with varying numbers of office visits.

 Call schedules vary widely, with some practices using 24-hour shifts, others using 12-hour shifts, and some implementing home-call systems.